sigtyp/ST2022/systems/tresoldi_multitiers/README.md

 the same machine.
 Results should nonetheless be always comparable.

-For a quick experimentation with good results, you might want to train only random forests (the `rf` model), with only 2 layers of stratified sampling and about 50 iterations for the hyperparameter tuning.
-On most common laptops, the process should finish in a couple of hours.
+For a quick experimentation with good results, you might want to train only random forests (the `rf` model), with 2 layers of stratified sampling and about 50 iterations for the hyperparameter tuning.
+On most common laptops, such a process should finish in a couple of hours.

 When invoked, this step will populate the `classifiers`